Lanner falcon: Distribution and habitat

 Lanner falcons are predominantly located in open habitats and can range from the forest edge to the desert.
 However, they are most commonly found in open savannah and sour grasslands.
 In South Africa, they commonly inhabit the east of the country in grasslands and move into the Fynbos, Nama Karoo and Southern Kalahari during the non-breeding season.

 Despite this movement, they are not truly migratory birds, and are usually limited to local movements.
 These movements may be in response to seasonal rains and altitudes, where higher elevations are inhabited during breeding season, and lower elevations are inhabited out of breeding season.

 They are bred in captivity for falconry; hybrids with the peregrine ("perilanners") are also often seen.
 Merret (1666) claimed that the "lanar" lived in Sherwood Forest and the Forest of Dean in England; such populations would seem to have derived from escaped hunting birds of the nobility.
 Edward I of England (reigned 1272-1307), who had a passion for falconry, owned at least one lanner.

-In the wild, lanner falcon numbers are somewhat declining in Europe, though the species remains relatively common in parts of Africa.
+In the wild, lanner falcon numbers are strongly and steadily declining in Europe as well as in the whole North Africa, though the species remains relatively common in parts of Africa.
 In the Degua Tembien mountains of Ethiopia, it was observed to contribute to controlling pest rodents.